MediaComem/geocity-wc-map/README.md

 ### Validation events

-For this scenario, there are two events to listen:
+For this scenario, there is one events to listen:

-- `valid-event`: This event is sent when all the rules are met and the position is available.
-The position is stored in an array in event.detail.
+- `position-selected`: This event is sent in two cases:
+  - When all the rules are met and the position is available.
+The position is stored in an array in event.detail and the array contains the x_coordinate and y_coordinate coordinates of the target center.
-- `invalid-event`: This event is sent when all the rules are not respected.
+    - event.detail example: [x_coordinate, y_coordinate]
+  - When all the rules have been respected and the position is available but after an action, a rule is violated.
+In this case, the payload of the event is undefined
+    - event.detail example: undefined